yosinski/deep-visualization-toolbox/README.md

     $ ./run_toolbox.py

 Once the toolbox is running, push 'h' to show a help screen.
-You can also have a look at bindings.py to see what the various keys do.
+You can also have a look at `bindings.py` to see what the various keys do.
+If the window is too large or too small for your screen, set the `global_scale` variable in `settings.py` to a value smaller or larger than one.